Do You Really Want to Be Average?

-Considering that the average American family has a mountain of debt and little if any savings, do you really want to strive be an average household?
+Considering that the average American family has a mountain of debt and little if any savings, do you really want to strive to achieve the average family budget percentages?

 I hope not.

 While the results generated by the budgeting tool on this page can serve as a reference point for setting up a budget, they certainly don't represent an accurate record of your actual expenditures.
-And without accurate records from which to base your budgeting on, your budget will be as dangerous to your personal finances as a faulty air pressure gauge would be to a deep sea diver.
+And without accurate records from which to base your budgeting on, your budget will be as dangerous to your personal finances as a faulty air tank gauge would be to a deep-sea diver.